Do you need to know how to prevent general viewing of certain pages and posts in areas of your site like your sitemap?

-Knowing your post or page ID can be quite useful if, for example, you want to exclude pages from showing in your WordPress sitemap, or if you want only certain pages to display in the Pages Widget.
+Knowing how to locate the post or page ID can be really useful if, for example, you want to prevent pages from showing in your sitemap, or if you want only selected pages to show in the sidebar.

-To locate your page or post, log into your site’s dashboard and, depending on which ID you are trying to locate, either go to the Pages section (if you want page IDs) or the Posts area (to see post IDs) …
+To locate the unique ID of any page or post, log into your WP site’s administration area and, depending on which ID you are trying to locate, either go to the Pages area (to see a specific page ID) or the Posts screen (to see the ID of a particular post) …

-(WP Dashboard – WordPress Pages Menu – All Pages)
+(WP Dashboard – WP Pages Menu)

-(Hovering over the page title reveals Post ID)
+(Hovering over the title reveals Post ID)

-The “ID” value is displayed in the status bar of your web browser.
-In the screenshot below, the post ID is 5575 …
+The unique “page ID” value is displayed in the status bar of your web browser.
+In the screenshot below, the page or post ID is 5575 …

 (Page ID displayed in your browser)

 Record the ID of the post or page.

-Most site map plugins include fields that let you specify the IDs of excluded items (e.g. categories, pages, etc.) …
+Most site map plugins contain fields that let you specify the IDs of items you want to exclude (e.g. categories, pages, etc.) …

 You can also use post and page IDs to exclude posts or pages from your XML sitemap …

-(Preventing posts and pages from displaying in your XML sitemap|sidebar)
+(Exclude posts and pages from showing in an XML sitemap|sidebar)

-Plugins – Page/Post IDs
+WordPress Plugins – Page IDs

-(Settings – Reveal IDs)
+(WP Dashboard – Settings – Reveal IDs)

-Learn more about the plugin here:
+Download the plugin here:

-(99 Robots Show IDs WP Plugin)
+(99 Robots Show IDs – WordPress Plugin)

-(ID Arrays Plugin)
+(ID Arrays WP Plugin)